How to Boost Your Cell Phone Signal: The 13 Most Effective Ways

 By holding your phone in landscape position (sideways), your hands may be effectively blocking your antenna from the cell tower.
 Although the newer smartphones have designs to combat this problem, a smartphone in a rugged case and gripped with both hands can occasionally give you the no-signal burp.

 To avoid such antenna problems, try holding your phone in an upright position with your antenna free of a blockage.
 It should help increase the flow of signal.
-Or better yet, go hands-free with a Bluetooth headset, and you’re bound to get better service.
+Better yet, go hands-free with a Bluetooth headset, and you’re bound to get better service.

-Also about your cell phone case– thick, rugged cases may prevent it from damage, but it’s also preventing your cell phone antenna from capturing signal.
-So make sure that isn’t an issue.
+Regarding your cell phone case– thick, rugged cases may prevent it from damage, but it can also prevent your cell phone antenna from capturing signal.
+Make sure that isn’t an issue.

 10. Find Some Me Time